ovh/docs/pages/network/vrack_services/global/v5-en.md

 - Each VLAN ID must be unique for a given vRack Service.
 - The first and last IP addresses of the subnet cannot be used and therefore must not be configured on any of the servers connected to the vRack associated with the vRack Services.

-### Managed Service Address Range (Service Range)
+### Service Range
-- The address range of the managed service must be a subset of the subnet range.
+- The range must be a subset of the subnet range.
 - The range size is between /27 and /29.
 - It is not possible to change the address range of the managed service once it has been created.

 ### Service Endpoint
 - To ensure subnet consistency, the Service Endpoint creation request will be rejected if the pool of remaining IPs on the subnet does not match the number of IP addresses required by the managed service.
 - Each Customer may create a maximum of 20 Service Endpoints.
-- Service Range IP addresses are allocated to one Managed Service at a time.
+- Service Range IP addresses are allocated to one managed service at a time.

 ## Go further